Asian Jackfruit Dubbed As ‘Miracle Fruit’ That Tastes Like Pork Could Solve World Hunger

-The jackfruit may be a popular tree-born fruit that’s common in tropical regions but British entrepreneurs are trying to introduce the fruit to Western countries as excellent meat substitutes.
+The jackfruit may be a popular tree-borne fruit that’s common in tropical regions, but British entrepreneurs are trying to introduce the fruit to Western countries as excellent meat substitutes.
 It has the taste and appearance of pulled pork and entrepreneurs Jordan Grayson and Abi Robertson want the world to know that jackfruit could be the next big thing in a vegan and vegetarian lifestyle — and most likely the solution to world hunger.

 One jackfruit weighs between 4.5 and 45 kilograms and is enough to feed an entire family.
 Each fruit has hundreds of nutrient-rich seeds and can be great substitutes for staples threatened by climate change like corn and wheat.
 This makes the fruit a likely candidate to help end hunger problems in the world.
-As vegan and vegetarian lifestyles continue to gain popularity, Grayson and Robertson, both 23 years old, are attempting to introduce jackfruit to the mainstream.
+As vegan and vegetarian lifestyles continue to gain popularity, Grayson and Robertson, both 23-years-old, are attempting to introduce jackfruit to the mainstream.

 Grayson and Robertson conceptualized Project Jackfruit when they needed to find substitutes for meat.
 In October 2017, the entrepreneurs set up a crowdfunding campaign to help them secure the funds for manufacturing.
 The campaign was a success and Grayson and Robertson made more than $9,230.
 They then proceeded with manufacturing in India.